YjyJeff/curvature/curvature/src/exec/physical_operator/README.md

 - Aggregation
     - `SimpleAggregate`: Aggregation without group by
     - `HashAggregate`: Aggregation with group by using hash table
-- `Union`: Union two inputs that have same schema
+- `Union`: Union two inputs that have same schema.
+It is a fake physical operator and never appears in the pipeline execution